Ayrx/proxycat/README.md

 # proxycat

-`proxycat` makes it easy to transparently proxy a specific application's TCP traffic.
+`proxycat` makes it easy to transparently proxy a specific Android application's TCP traffic.

 `proxycat` is a largely a wrapper around `iptables` and has to be run on an Android device with root privileges. `proxycat` does not take into consideration existing iptables rules on the device and might conflict with or clobber existing rules.
 Use with caution.

+`iptables` rules are inserted into the `PROXYCAT` chain in the `nat` table.
+Run `iptables -t nat -L` on the Android device to view the inserted rules.

 ## Usage